Renting a VW Bus in Maine, Vermont and New Hampshire

 Vintage Van Adventures (Harpswell, Maine)

 Vintage Van Adventure is also a relatively new entrant in the Maine VW campervan rental business.
 Like others, they limit their driving distance and offer competitive prices.
-Since they partner with Foreign Auto & Supply, they’ve been able to grow their fleet quickly and have a wide range of different VW Westfalia available for rent.
-Although you have to get yourself up to Freeport or Brunswich Maine first—before you begin your trip.
-They also use Outdoorsy as their booking system, which is a big plus in terms of procuring adequate insurance and simplifying the quote generation process.
+Since they partner with Foreign Auto & Supply, they’ve been able to grow their fleet quickly and have a wide range of different VW Westfalias available for rent.
+You have to get yourself up to Freeport or Brunswich Maine first—before you begin your trip.
+Vintage Can Adventures also uses Outdoorsy as their booking system, but it appears they partner with a different company to issue insurance and ask the renter to provide their own coverage over 18k.
 As Firefly Vans grows, we’d definitely like to find ways to partner more with Vintage Van Adventure since we both rely on Foreign Auto & Supply for our repair work and we admire their focus on customer service.

 If you check out their website, you’ll also see some restorations or vintage VW Vanagons or Buses for sale out of Foreign Auto & Supply.